Comparison of the mean field and Bohmian semi-classical approximations to the Rabi model: Bohmian semi-classical approximation

 Actually, this definition of the population inversion might not correspond to the measured one.
 Namely, from a fundamental point of view, in Bohmian mechanics the outcome of any measurement of an observable depends on the actual positions of the particles.
 In the case of the full theory, equivariance implies that if the atomic energy eigenstates have negligible overlap, then the position of the particle tends to correlate with the state of the atom, because it will be in the support of either one of the energy eigenstates.
 However, this latter property does not hold any longer in the semi-classical approximation, because of the lack of equivariance.
 Therefore, the populations inversion should not be inferred from the wave function in this case.
 However, we will not attempt a more correct approach, since this would require an actual modeling of the measurement, which would take us too far.

 The Bohmian semi-classical approximation has been compared to the mean field one in \cite{prezhdo01} for non-relativistic particle scattering.
 These approximations were computationally equally demanding.
 In the mean field approximation, at each time step an average force needs to be calculated (by averaging over the quantum particle).
 On the other hand, in the Bohmian case, different initial position of the quantum particle need to be considered, leading to different wave function evolutions.
 In the case we are considering here, the Hilbert space of the quantum particle is two-dimensional and the induced force on the classical system is simply computed (no numerical integration is necessary).
 In the Bohmian case, the trajectories need to be calculated for the quantum particles and therefore this is computationally more demanding.
+Note that there is a priori no relation between the two approximations.
+It is for example not so that the mean field approximation follows from the Bohmian one by some averaging.